JuliaGPU/CUDA.jl/docs/src/faq.md

 ## When installing CUDA.jl on a cluster, why does Julia stall during precompilation?

 If you're working on a cluster, precompilation may stall if you have not requested sufficient memory.
-You may also wish to make sure you have enough disk space. enough disk space.
+You may also wish to make sure you have enough disk space prior to installing CUDA.jl.